solstice23/typst-ribbony/README.md

-# typst-ribbons
+# typst-ribbony

 A library for creating ribbon diagrams, such as Sankey and Chord diagrams, in Typst.

-typst-ribbons is based on [cetz](https://github.com/cetz-package/cetz).
+typst-ribbony is based on [cetz](https://github.com/cetz-package/cetz).

 More diagrams (layouts) are planned to be added in the future.